Country Profile: Macau

 Military and Security

-The defense of Macau is the responsibility of China, with the People's Liberation Army maintaining a garrison within the region.
+Defense in Macau is under the jurisdiction of China, with the Chinese People's Liberation Army maintaining a garrison in the region.
 The local security is managed by the Macau Public Security Police Force.

 Energy